 This strange disorder frightens us because it affects the very foundation of our self: Our minds, our discernment and our identity.
 The disease devours everything, engulfing with it the memories of a lifetime.
 Life becomes translucent: A self-forgetfulness, an existential dissolution.

-This feature has won the first place at the Swiss Press Photo Awards 2015.
+1st place at the Swiss Press Photo Awards 2015.